For entry requirements, please see: http://www.cardiff.ac.uk/study/postgraduate/taught/courses/group/advanced-clinical-practice

-The MSc in Advanced Clinical Practice is a three year, part time programme, and is made up of 180 credits, including 4 taught modules of 30 credits each, plus the Advanced Clinical Practice Portfolio (60 credits).
+The MSc in Advanced Clinical Practice is a four-year, part-time programme, and is made up of 180 credits, including four taught modules of 30 credits each, plus the Advanced Clinical Practice Portfolio (60 credits).

-In addition to the Advanced Clinical Practice Portfolio, students are required to undertake the core module ‘Approaches, designs and methods for research and health improvement’, plus 3 optional modules of their choice, from a defined menu of available modules (see below).
+In addition to the Advanced Clinical Practice Portfolio, you are required to undertake the core Research module plus three optional modules of your choice, from a defined menu.

-Students are required to complete 3,150 hours of associated practice.
-During the clinically focused hours students will be under direct and/or indirect supervision by their allocated DSMP or a designated Advanced Practitioner.
+Students are required to complete 1200 hours of associated practice.
+During the clinically focused hours students will be under direct and/or indirect supervision by their allocated DSMP or a designated advanced practitioner.